Black Women and Uterine Fibroids

-The White Dress Project is a non profit based in Georgia, with chapters in various states across the country.
+The White Dress Project is a nonprofit based in Georgia, with chapters in various states across the country.
 The mission of the White Dress Project is “to galvanize support and promote national awareness about the fibroid epidemic among women domestically and globally through education, research, and advocacy.”

 The organization was named as such because many women with fibroids do not feel comfortable wearing white due to excessive bleeding often associated with fibroids.
-The White Dress Project works to make women with fibroids feel empowered and has the vision that no woman will ever have to suffer in silence from them. > learn more
+The White Dress Project works to make women with fibroids feel empowered and has the vision that no woman should ever have to suffer in silence from them. > learn more

 THE FIBROID FOUNDATION:

 The Fibroid Foundation’s mission is to “be the voice of women living with Fibroids.”